10/28 Open House Canceled due to COVID exposure

 A Build Event by

 - Those who boondock (camp off-grid with no water, sewer, electricity, or trash)

 - Those entering the nomadic life who have boondocked a lot in the past.

 - Note: At future BYOVs, HOWA will begin serving new Nomads by adding a Mentoring Program.

 - Those whose vehicles also need improvements to their living space.

-- Those same people are also unable to afford either the materials or the labor to make improvements such as —
+- Those same people are also unable to afford the materials, and unable to afford the labor to make improvements such as —

 - Solar Power — 100w or 200w

 - Floor Deck — plywood with sheet vinyl

 - Window Reflectix — for privacy and heat reflection